vdutts7/abra-ai/README.md

 ## 📝About

-Ace is a powerful tool designed to enhance your interview skills by offering valuable insights into your performance during mock interviews.
+Abra is a powerful tool designed to enhance your interview skills by offering valuable insights into your performance during mock interviews.

 <b>1.
 No Judgment</b>